"

 Magazines offered a place not only for advertisers but also for authors and poets to reach a large audience.
 Several publications regularly hired both new and established authors to write stories.
 As circulation increased, so did the desire for these authors to publish their work.

 Literary magazines enjoyed a boom during the 19th century, publishing some of the period’s most important fiction.
-At one point or another, nearly every important American writer contributed to literary magazines; for example, Edgar Allan Poe, Mark Twain, Walt Whitman, and Ernest Hemingway all published in periodicals throughout their careers.
-Even writers working outside the country such as Ezra Pound and James Joyce sought out U.S. magazines to publish works that faced censorship elsewhere.
+At some point, nearly every important American writer contributed to literary magazines; for example, Edgar Allan Poe, Mark Twain, Walt Whitman, and Ernest Hemingway all published in periodicals throughout their careers.
+Even writers working outside the country, such as Ezra Pound and James Joyce, sought out U.S. magazines to publish works that faced censorship in their native countries.

 Just as magazines offered authors a chance to display their writing to a large audience, they also allowed readers a taste of available literature.
-Even today, magazines print portions of books, which give readers a preview of the complete text.
-Portions of literary classics including Uncle Tom’s Cabin, Walden, Moby-Dick, Tom Sawyer, Huckleberry Finn, and Ulysses all made their debut in magazines.
+Even today, magazines often print excerpts from books, providing readers with a preview of the complete text.
+Portions of literary classics, including Uncle Tom’s Cabin, Walden, Moby-Dick, The Adventures of Tom Sawyer, The Adventures of Huckleberry Finn, and Ulysses, all made their debut in magazines.
 Some novels—such as Edgar Rice Burroughs’s Tarzan of the Apes, John Hersey’s Hiroshima, and Ernest Hemingway’s The Old Man and the Sea—even appeared in magazines in full before publication in book form.
 The opportunity to publish in magazines has provided invaluable opportunities for authors, but literary publications have also proved essential for the development of American culture.
-In publishing literary texts, journals have promoted now-classic stories, like the previously mentioned examples, that have defined American literary history and have shaped the U.S. story.
+In publishing literary texts, journals have promoted now-classic stories, such as the previously mentioned examples, that have defined American literary history and shaped the U.S. narrative.

 Pulp Magazines

 During the late 1800s, Frank Munsey established a new type of magazine: the pulp magazine, an all-fiction publication named for its rough wood-pulp paper.
-At the time, dime novels did not qualify for the same inexpensive postal rates that magazines did—but the pulps did.
-Suddenly, individuals had the opportunity to read popular genre fiction in a cheap magazine format, like Adventure, Horror Stories, Startling Stories, and Weird Tales.
+At the time, dime novels did not qualify for the same inexpensive postal rates that magazines did, but the pulps did.
+Suddenly, individuals had the opportunity to read popular genre fiction in a low-cost magazine format, such as Adventure, Horror Stories, Startling Stories, and Weird Tales.

-The pulps got their start as adventure magazines, but they eventually diverged into several categories such as love, detective, and western.
+The pulps got their start as adventure magazines, but they eventually diversified into several categories, including love, detective, and western.
 The fiction stories did remarkably well until the mid-1930s, when newspaper comics first offered competition by printing collections on the same pulp paper.
-In 1937, however, the two genres collided with Detective Comics (where Batman made his first appearance), and the industry experienced a major boom.
+In 1937, however, the two genres collided with Detective Comics (where Batman made his first appearance), and the industry experienced a significant boom.
 Although intended for children, the violent, horror-soaked comics drew a large adult audience.
 However, the graphic content of the pulp strips caused a stir, with the public divided on the nature of this new media.
-Defenders of the comics called them harmless, while critics thought they would provoke people to mimic the violent subject matter (Encyclopaedia Britannica).
+Defenders of the comics called them harmless, while critics thought they would provoke people to mimic the violent subject matter (Encyclopedia Britannica).
 Just as legislators struggle today with debates over censorship of TV, music, and the Internet, they did so with pulp comics as well.
 Child psychologist Fredric Wertham, who alleged that comics led children into lives of crime, encouraged negative backlash against pulp comics (Coville).
-In response to the controversy, an industry group known as the Association of Comics Magazine Publishers established a Publishers Code in 1948 to regulate the content of pulp comics.
+In response to the controversy, the Association of Comics Magazine Publishers established a Code of Practice in 1948 to regulate the content of pulp comics.
 Due to lax enforcement, many publishers chose to ignore the code, and thus the controversy continued to rage.
-When Senate hearings raised the threat of government regulation in 1954, the pulp comics industry opted for self-censorship, and as a result, they established the much stricter Comics Code Authority to control what material reached consumers.
+When Senate hearings raised the threat of government regulation in 1954, the pulp comics industry opted for self-censorship.
+As a result, it established the Comics Code Authority to control the material that reached consumers.

-Despite the controversy surrounding the magazines, the industry flourished, and eventually new forms of pulp magazines emerged.
+Despite the controversy surrounding the magazines, the industry flourished, and eventually, new forms of pulp magazines emerged.
 Amazing Stories offered science fiction content, and hand-drawn pinups filled so-called “Girlie Pulps,” which found an audience despite experiencing a setback in 1934 when police seized 10,000 copies and burned them.
 Even though both new genres attracted outcry from the public for their indecency, the pulps continued to grow in popularity.
-Many have argued that the difficulties of the Great Depression and the uncertainty of a looming world war made 1930s audiences ripe for the entertainment offered by fictional heroes, giving the pulp genre a ready audience.
+Many have argued that the difficulties of the Great Depression and the uncertainty of a looming world war made 1930s audiences receptive to the entertainment offered by fictional heroes, thereby giving the pulp genre a ready audience.

 Entertainment Magazines

 The success of the pulps encouraged another major transformation in mainstream journalism: the rise of entertaining fan magazines.
 Typically focused on television, film, and music, fan magazines emerged as national entertainment during the early 20th century.
 During the early years of motion pictures, magazines such as Photoplay, Picture Play, Movie Mirror, and Movieland began publication, offering subscribers behind-the-scenes glimpses of well-known films.
-These periodicals were so successful that, as radio and television became popular, similar magazines came into existence to cover these new media.
+These periodicals were so successful that, as radio and television gained popularity, similar magazines emerged to cover these new media.
 Television- and radio-focused magazines also provided weekly timetables of programs for their viewers and listeners.
-Although the emphasis of the fan magazine has changed over the years, even today entertainment publications, like Entertainment Weekly, Rolling Stone, and TV Guide, dominate much of the magazine industry.
-In addition to providing entertainment news to readers, celebrities and media producers find the publications useful as a platform to market their new products.
+Although the emphasis of the fan magazine has changed over the years, entertainment publications, such as Entertainment Weekly, Rolling Stone, and TV Guide, continue to dominate much of the magazine industry today.
+In addition to providing entertainment news to readers, celebrities and media producers find the publications useful as a platform to market their new products and services.

 Teen Magazines

 During the 1940s, many publishers began pursuing teenagers, a previously ignored demographic.
-Seventeen magazine hit shelves in 1944, setting the stage for later publications such as Tiger Beat and Teen People.
+Seventeen magazine hit shelves in 1944, setting the stage for later publications such as Tiger Beat and The Teen Magazine.
 These magazines targeted young women, offering stories on fashion, makeup, celebrity news, and lifestyles.
-Since their beginnings, teen magazines have kept their articles relatively brief, instead reaching their target audiences with bright and bold photos.
+Since their inception, teen magazines have maintained relatively brief articles, instead reaching their target audiences with bright and bold photos.
 Tiger Beat, for example, offers collaged covers featuring a popular teen celebrity of the moment.
 Teen magazines influence popular culture not only through their reporting on celebrities but also through their articles on celebrity fashion, which readers use to adopt fashion trends worn by celebrities.

-During their early years, most teen magazines sought out readers in their late teens, even offering articles on colleges.
+During their early years, most teen magazines targeted readers in their late teens, often offering articles on colleges.
 Today, however, to reach a wider audience, these same magazines intentionally target the preteen market by featuring younger actors and including more teenage celebrity gossip.
 In doing so, the magazine industry continues to influence younger and younger audiences, thus making a greater impact on American popular culture.

 Studies have shown that images of ultra-thin models distort women’s views of health and beauty, leading to depression, extreme dieting, and eating disorders.
-In one study, 69 percent of girls said that fashion models influence their idea of the perfect body shape, despite the fact that most models weigh 23 percent less than the average female (Healthy Place).
+In one study, 69 percent of girls said that fashion models influence their idea of the perfect body shape, even though most models weigh 23 percent less than the average female (Healthy Place).
 Another study showed that 68 percent of Stanford University undergraduate and graduate students felt worse about themselves after looking through a women’s magazine (Healthy Place).
-Even more worrisome is the fact that young girls are being negatively affected by magazine images.
-“The number one wish for girls 11 to 17 is to be thinner, and girls as young as 5 have expressed fears of getting fat.
+Even more worrisome is the fact that young girls are being negatively affected by the images in magazines.
+“The number one wish for girls 11 to 17 is to be thinner, and girls as young as five have expressed fears of getting fat.
 Eighty percent of 10-year-old girls have dieted (Healthy Place).”

 Some companies have fought the trend of using super-thin models in their advertising.
 In 2004, Dove launched its Dove Campaign for Real Beauty; the company claims the goal of the ad campaign is to “help free ourselves and the next generation from beauty stereotypes (Dove).”
 Dove’s ads feature women of many shapes, sizes, and ethnicities in little more than their undergarments.
-Dove has stated that it plans to continue using “real women” in marketing campaigns (Morrell, 2007)
+Dove has stated that it plans to continue using “real women” in marketing campaigns (Morrell, 2007).
+More recent examples include Aerie, the American Eagle Outfitters sister brand, which launched its #AerieREAL campaign, committing to using unretouched images of their models.
+Fenty Beauty, launched by Rihanna in 2017, revolutionized the cosmetics industry by making inclusivity its cornerstone by developing 50 foundation shades designed to cater to a vast spectrum of skin tones that were previously underserved by the market.
+Nike has also made strides in showcasing body diversity and inclusivity in its advertising by introducing plus-size mannequins in their stores and featuring athletes with diverse body types and abilities in their campaigns.

 Celebrity Magazines

 Celebrity gossip is not just reserved for teen audiences.
 A stroll through a supermarket checkout lane reveals the vast assortment of celebrity magazines—also known as gossip magazines—that target adults.
 First popularized during the 1970s, these celebrity magazines offer readers an inside perspective on the lives of the famous.
 Many magazines publish gossip stories that humanize celebrities by featuring them in a negative light.
-Despite the best efforts of celebrities and their agents, placement in these magazines can make or break celebrities’ reputations and foster much drama within the celebrity community.
-Because of intense competition for stories, celebrity magazines may pay large sums of money to celebrities or other sources for exclusive stories and photos.
-This chapter will discuss celebrity magazines in detail later in this chapter.
+Despite the best efforts of celebrities and their agents, placement in these magazines can either make or break a celebrity’s reputation and foster considerable drama within the celebrity community.
+Due to intense competition for stories, celebrity magazines often pay substantial sums of money to celebrities or other sources for exclusive content, including stories and photos.
+This chapter will discuss celebrity magazines in detail later.